 Do you always work on your personal projects or do you take clients’ work as well?
 If yes, what is it like to work with a client and how much freedom do you have in such projects?

-Samby: When it comes to comic projects, I tend to stick to my personal work.
+Samby Sayward: When it comes to comic projects, I tend to stick to my personal work.
 But I have done some illustration work and variant covers for other comic creators.
 Honestly, those projects have been a blast!
 All my clients have given a lot of creative reigns, just giving some character references and a concept to work off of.
-And as fellow creators with similar goals, we often end up vibing and helping each other out with cross-promotion afterwards.
+And as fellow creators with similar goals, we often end up vibing and helping each other out with cross-promotion afterward.

 I’ll add though, I’m absolutely open to doing comic page work for the right project!
 I’m pretty hyped about a project pitch I got the other day from a client.
 It’s all the genres I’ve wanted to do and haven’t gotten to yet.
 We’ll just have to see if our schedules line up when the script is done.